jjhoughton/napi-ldap/README.md

 If you would like this package to compile its own version of OpenLDAP and link against it upon running yarn then you can do so by specifying `BUILD_OPENLDAP=1 yarn` you will probably need to install libdb-devel for this to work as well as the cyrus-sasl-devel.

 Alternatively if you'd like to install OpenLDAP systemwide and link against that then you can do so by specifying `USE_SYSTEM_LDAP=1 yarn`, just be aware that OpenLDAP needs to be compiled against the same version of OpenSSL that node uses.
 With regards to Centos6 and Centos7 this is not the case.
-You can see what version of OpenSSL node uses by running `node -e 'console.log(process.versions)'`
+You can see what version of OpenSSL node uses by running `node -e 'console.log(process.versions)'`.
+You will need to set this opion when running on ARM.

 Reconnection
 ==========